Moroccan Vegetable Couscous Recipe

 Ingredients

-- 14 oz chickpeas garbanzo beans one can, drained
+14 oz chickpeas (garbanzo beans) one can

-- 6 Peppadew Piquante peppers chopped mild or hot
+6 Peppadew Piquante peppers chopped

 Instructions

-- Heat the oil over medium heat in a skillet.
+• Heat the oil over medium heat in a skillet.

-- Add red onion, yellow pepper, and carrot sauté 10-15 minutes or until all the vegetables are your desired tenderness.
+• Add red onion, yellow pepper, and carrot sauté 10-15 minutes or until all the vegetables are your desired tenderness.
 Add the garlic, sauté another minute.

-- Mix in the salt & pepper, paprika, ground coriander, turmeric, celery salt, cumin ground cinnamon, and cayenne pepper (if using).
+• Mix in the salt & pepper, paprika, ground coriander, turmeric, celery salt, cumin ground cinnamon, and cayenne pepper (if using).
 Stir-fry until fragrant.

-- Add the frozen peas and cook briefly.
+• Add the frozen peas and cook briefly.
 Stir in the piquante peppers and chickpeas.
 Followed by the stock, scraping any brown bits from the bottom of the pan.

-- Add the chopped parsley and stir in the couscous.
+• Add the chopped parsley and stir in the couscous.
 Remove from heat and let stand 5 minutes or until liquid is absorbed.